vivolev647/vivolev647/README.md

 ## intro

 > Hi, I write barely functional code and am the creator of Yet Another Constructed Language, something that is in no way related to github but is still on here for some reason.
+I also misspell "license.md" as "lisence.md" a lot for some reason.

 ## so what do i do here?